 Lettuce nutritional value includes a rich source of flavonoids and folate.

 How many different kinds do you have growing in your garden?
-There are those with pale green leaves, others are much darker; some are purple, or reddish.
-Others have oak-shaped fronds, a few are soft and there are those that are very firm.
+There are those with pale green leaves, others are much darker; some are purple or reddish.
+There are oak-shaped fronds, a few are soft and frilly; and there are those that are very firm.

 Notice too the baby spinach arrowed; it is perfect in a green salad.
 Each of these plants has subtle variability in the vitamin, mineral and phytochemical mix; that is why we should enjoy at least five and preferably ten different coloured vegetables and fruits every single day.

-We have been picking two leaves from each of these plants every day for a month, and it will go on for at least another; lettuce in your own garden is so rewarding because it will go on for so long providing you with fresh greens daily.
+We have been picking two leaves from each every day for a month and it will go on for at least another; don't pull out the whole plant.
+Lettuce in your own garden is rewarding because it will continue for so long providing you with fresh greens daily.

 Notice the mulch that keeps the weeds down and the roots damp.